 After recently testing over 50 drills and hammer drills to find the best cordless drill among dozens of brands, DeWalt stood out in the pack.
 In fact, we found the best DeWalt drill for nearly every application.
 If you’re here, you obviously like the Yellow and Black brand—so we’ll break down our favorite models for any application.

 Keep in mind—these careful picks come after hours and hours of torque testing, runtime testing, and practical real-world use.
 We know the best DeWalt drill may not be the same for everyone.
-Rather than recommend a single tool for everyone, we recommend several different models that provide the perfect blend of performance, features, ergonomics, and value for different types fo users.
+Rather than recommend a single tool for everyone, we recommend several different models that provide the perfect blend of performance, features, ergonomics, and value for different types of users.

 From DIYer to Pro, this list should help you decide and choose the right cordless DeWalt drill.